cwshu/NCTU_OS_2015_HW3/spec.rst

 Homework Submission
 -----------
-- Write a report of your experiment results according to Section 4
+- Write a report on your experiment results from Section 4

   - ``hw3_report.pdf`` for part A ~ C.